Dipped Gingersnap Cookies

 These freeze well, too, so you can have some on hand for company - just let them defrost for about 30 minutes.

 1 1/2 cvegetable oil

-- all purpose flour
+4 call purpose flour

 24 ozwhite chocolate chips

 ·additional sugar for rolling dough balls

 How to Make Dipped Gingersnap Cookies

 - Preheat the oven to 350 degrees F.

-- 2In a large bowl, combine the sugar and oil - mix well.
+- In a large bowl, combine the sugar and oil - mix well.
 Add eggs one at a time, beating well after each addition.
 Stir in molasses until fully incorporated.

-- 3Combine dry ingredients in a medium bowl, blending well.
+- Combine dry ingredients in a medium bowl, blending well.
 Add the dry ingredients gradually into the wet mixture, about a cup at a time, until well blended.
 If using a hand mixer, the dough gets very stiff - I wind up mixing by hand about halfway through this process...